elw1s/2DOF-Painter-Robot-Arm/README.md

 ### c.
 Embedded System

 Firstly, the program needs to be run on Raspberry Pi.
 Connect to Raspberry Pi using the VNC Viewer program.
-Then navigate to the "Desktop/CSE396/BrachioGraphWithServer" folder.
+Then navigate to the "BrachioGraphWithServer" folder.
 Open the terminal and execute the following command.

 ```bash
   cmake .. && make && clear && sudo ./server